MetalbolicX/common-charts-js/README.md

 Neither the *common-chart-js* and *D3* are libraries for complex data cleaning.
 The recommended use of them are with **cleaned semi structured data** previously processed with another tool such as [Ms Excel](https://www.microsoft.com/en/microsoft-365/excel) or [Pandas for Python](https://pandas.pydata.org/) or any other software for data manipulation.

-The must have some previous knowledge about how to use **D3** in order to select the correct scales and axis to build the chart.
+The user must have some previous knowledge about how to use **D3** in order to select the correct *scales* and *axis* to build the chart.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first